Student Ministry Consulting for pastors and search teams

 DSC00734.JPG

-A time of healing:
+A time of Healing:

 To hire a Student Pastor too soon may be to the new Student Pastor’s detriment.
 Unfortunately, most people fall into the “comparison game,” (especially adolescents).
 At times, the new Student Pastor can never measure up to the previous; or it could be that there were problems with the last Student Pastor.
 Whatever the situation, time allows the students and adults to begin to have the frame of mind of being “ready” and “eager” for a new person to take over, thus building momentum for a new ministry.